itosha35/Programming/README.md

 # Programming
 this is for My homework and practice needs in programming stuff
-# The next Seminars are already included
+# The next Seminars are already included for C#
 * Seminar 1
 * Seminar 2
 * Seminar 3